Leucospermum royenifolium

-Leucospermum royenifolium is an evergreen, spreading or somewhat upturning shrub of up to ½ m (1⅔ ft) high and 1–3 m (3–10 ft) in diameter from the family Proteaceae.
+Leucospermum royenifolium is an evergreen, spreading or somewhat upturning shrub of up to 0.5 m (1.7 ft) high and 1–3 m (3–10 ft) in diameter from the family Proteaceae.
 It has patent elliptic, eventually hairless leaves.
 The flower heads are globe-shaped, 1–2 cm (0.4–0.8 in) in diameter, and contain initially whitish, later pinkish, sweetly scented flowers.
 From the center of the flowers emerge almost straight styles that jointly give the impression of a pincushion.
 It is called eastern pincushion in English.
 It can be found flowering between July and December.
 It occurs in the Western Cape and Eastern Cape provinces of South Africa.

 Description

-Leucospermum royenifolium is a spreading, somewhat upright to creeping shrub of about ½ m (1⅔ ft) high, that may form a dense mat of 1–3 m (3–10 ft) in diameter.
+Leucospermum royenifolium is a spreading, somewhat upright to creeping shrub of about 0.5 m (1.7 ft) high, that may form a dense mat of 1–3 m (3–10 ft) in diameter.
 Its main, horizontal branches are woody near the base and covered in a layer of bark of 3–5 mm (0.12–0.20 in) thick.
 The flowering stems also are somewhat upright to creeping, 2–3 mm (0.08-0.12 in) in cross section, initially powdery hairy but later hairless.
-The leaves are spreading at about 45° relative to the branches, elliptic in shape, 1½–2¼ cm (0.6–0.9 in) long and 4–6 mm (0.16–0.24 in) wide, narrowing to a point at its base, and with a pointy tip, an entire margin or very rarely with two or three teeth, with a surface that may initially be powdery hairy, but this indumentum is quickly lost.
+The leaves are spreading at about 45° relative to the branches, elliptic in shape, 1.5–2.3 cm (0.6–0.9 in) long and 4–6 mm (0.16–0.24 in) wide, narrowing to a point at its base, and with a pointy tip, an entire margin or very rarely with two or three teeth, with a surface that may initially be powdery hairy, but this indumentum is quickly lost.

 The flower heads are globe-shaped, 1−2 cm (0.4−0.8 in) in diameter, seated or on a short stalk of up to 1 cm (0.4 in) long.
 These are sometimes set individually, mostly grouped with three to five, but on new vigorous shoots with twenty to forty can occupy the highest leaf axils.
 The common base of the flowers in the same head is broadly cone-shaped, about 5 mm (0.20 in) long and 4 mm (0.16 in) wide.
 The bracts that subtend the head are oval in shape with a pointy tip, about 5 mm long and 3 mm (0.12 in) wide, cartilaginous in consistency, covered in a dense mat of soft woolly hairs (tomentose).
 The tips of the highest whorl of bracts are somewhat pointed and curved down.